Waxing Gibbous on

 Moon after ascending node

-1 day after ascending node on 3 August 2066 at 08:34 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 16 August 2066 at 21:14 in ♋ Cancer.
+1 day after ascending node on 3 August 2066 at 08:34 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 16 August 2066 at 21:14 in ♋ Cancer.

 Moon after southern standstill

-2 days since the previous standstill on 2 August 2066 at 00:55 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.680°, the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠24.625° at the point of next northern standstill on 15 August 2066 at 06:35 in ♊ Gemini.
+2 days since the last southern standstill on 2 August 2066 at 00:55 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.680° the lunar orbit is extending northward over the next 10 days to face maximum declination of ∠24.625° at the point of next northern standstill on 15 August 2066 at 06:35 in ♊ Gemini.

 Syzygy in 1 day